pusongyang/generator-fullstack-backbone/readme.md

 A result of this change is that your template variable definitions must also be updated from `<%= templateVariable %>` to `<%= data.templateVariable %>`.
 More information on this can be found in the [Underscore documentation](http://underscorejs.org/#template).

 ## Contribute

-When submitting an issue, please follow the [guidelines](https://github.com/yeoman/yeoman/blob/master/contributing.md#issue-submission).
-Especially important is to make sure Yeoman is up-to-date, and providing the command or commands that cause the issue.

 When submitting a bugfix, write a test that exposes the bug and fails before applying your fix.
 Submit the test alongside the fix.